-One side of the face receives a lot less light but, because the vehicle we were in was well lit, the shoulder next to the face had light on it.
+One side of the face receives a lot less light but, because the vehicle we were in was well lit.
+The shoulder next to the face had a light on it.

-When you compare the photo above to the one below, you’ll notice that the subject is actually about 2 foot further away from the window.
+Compare the photo above to the one below.
+You’ll notice that the subject is actually about 2 foot further away from the window.